Skip to main content

 Rental income

-If you don't earn any rental income, then you don't need to make any changes to the rental income settings.
+If you don't earn any rental income, then you don't need to enable the rental income settings.

 Do I have to pay tax on my rental income?

-Generally, all payments received from renting out property are considered income and are subject to income tax in the year they are earned.
+Income tax: Generally, all payments received from renting out property are considered income and are subject to income tax in the year they are earned.
+Solo automatically calculates your rental income tax based on the rental income and expenses you categorise.

 Which setting do I choose and what do they do?